ISA-tools/isa-specs/source/isajson.rst

 material_schema.json
 --------------------
-This schema implements Material from the ISA Abstract Model.
+This schema implements Material nodes from the ISA Abstract Model.

 Schema: